cloudforet-io/api-doc/content/en/monitoring/v1/Project_alert_config.md

 ### create

-desc: Creates a new ProjectAlertConfig in a specific Project.
+Creates a new ProjectAlertConfig in a specific Project.
 When creating a ProjectAlertConfig, validation of the Project is preceded.
 After the validation is done, ProjectAlertConfig enables EscalationPolicy to be set in the Project, or enables `enum` type `recovery_mode` and `notification_urgency` to be set through the `options` parameter.
 The parameter `recovery_mode` is for changing the state of the Alert to `resolved` if the external monitoring solution sends the resolved Alert.
 The parameter `notification_urgency` is used to choose whether you will get all Alerts or only urgent ones.
-request_example: >-
-{
-"project_id": "project-dee2a81d4859",
-"escalation_policy_id": "ep-b441abe04ca9",
-"options": {
-"notification_urgency": "ALL",
-"recovery_mode": "AUTO"
-},
-"domain_id": "domain-58010aa2e451"
-}
-response_example: >-
-{
-"project_id": "project-dee2a81d4859",
-"options": {
-"notification_urgency": "ALL",
-"recovery_mode": "AUTO"
-},
-"escalation_policy_info": {
-"escalation_policy_id": "ep-b441abe04ca9",
-"name": "Global New Policy"
-},
-"domain_id": "domain-58010aa2e451",
-"created_at": "2022-06-27T05:12:22.998Z"
-}